 The latest winning designs.
 Includes windows, crosscut or vertical cut spinnaker, all battens, numbers, telltails etc and lightweight sleeve bags.

 As ever, Batt sails continue to win on a regular basis on both sides of the Irish sea.
-Batt sails have been used to win all but two of the past sixteen UK Squib National Championships.
+Batt sails have been used to win all but two of the past seventeen UK Squib National Championships.
 A remarkable record.

 2016 Squib success